har-in-air/FPGA_STEREO_CROSSOVER/README.md

 * Rotary encoder for volume control
 * 5V dc-dc converter and 3.3V LDO regulator module
 * Stacked TAS5753MD I2S power amplifiers
-* Testing currently with a 12V@3A power supply.
+* Testing now with a 19.5V@4.7A laptop power supply.
 The TAS5753MD power amplifier is rated for 26V, and the DC-DC converter can handle input voltages up to 32V.

 <img src="prototype_esp32_tas5753md.jpg" />